Cleveland Clinic logo

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Normally, during your first month of pregnancy, the two sides of the fetus's spine (backbone) join together to cover and protect the spinal cord, spinal nerves and meninges (the tissues covering the spinal cord).
+Normally, during your first month of pregnancy, the two sides of the fetus’s spine join together to cover and protect the spinal cord, spinal nerves and meninges.
 At this point, the developing brain and spine are called the neural tube.

-As development progresses, the top of the neural tube becomes the brain, and the rest of the tube becomes the spinal cord.
+As growth continues, the top of the neural tube becomes the brain.
+The rest of the tube becomes the spinal cord.
 An NTD happens when this tube doesn’t close completely somewhere along its length.

 Spina bifida